ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 In order derive the analogous of Snell's law on the sphere we state our assumptions precisely:

- 1. The shortest-length path between two points $P$ and $Q$ is that of a on the sphere is the shortest of the two
+ 1. The shortest-length path between two points $P$ and $Q$ is that contained in a meridian containing the two points;
+ 2. of a on the sphere is the shortest of the two

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNDUzODU2NCw0MTE2Mzg4MjhdfQ==
+eyJoaXN0b3J5IjpbLTExODkzNDQxMTMsNDExNjM4ODI4XX0=
 -->